 Start by drafting a list of the most critical features you need your smartphone to have.
-Use the list to compare devices, ensuring your new smartphone ticks all the boxes.
-There are many different aspects to consider when you’re buying a new smartphone.
-Do you need a phone with a large screen?
+Use the list to compare devices.
+Ask yourself: Do you need a phone with a large screen?
 Do you prefer one that you can use one-handed?
-Are you looking for long battery life or the best camera phone available?
-Do you need a lot of storage for your music collection?
+Are you looking for extended battery life or the best camera phone available?
+Do you need a lot of storage for your music or photo collection?
 Maybe you’re a frequent traveler and need a dual-SIM phone.
+Is 5G going to be part of the landscape in your area?

 Android offers a wider choice of devices at different prices, more customization options, and Google’s excellent suite of services and apps built-in.
 If you already use Google Maps, Gmail, Google Docs, and Google Assistant, then Android may be the better choice for you, though you can download iOS versions of all of those tools from the App Store.

-Apple’s iOS offers a more uniform, accessible experience, and operations are more secure.
-The App Store quality and the quality of iOS apps are slightly better than Android, too.
+Apple’s iOS offers a more uniform, accessible experience, and operations are more secure alongside proprietary features like Siri, fingerprint scanning, FaceTime, and iCloud.
+The App Store and app quality are slightly better than Android due to Apple’s oversight of the app process.
 If you already have a MacBook or an iPad, an iPhone is probably going to make the most sense for you.
 You’ll also find an enormous choice of accessories for iPhones, something that can be limited for lesser-known Android devices.

-For a more in-depth breakdown of the top two smartphone platforms, check out our guide to Android vs. iOS, where we put them head-to-head in various categories.
+For a more in-depth breakdown of the top two smartphone platforms, check out our guide to Android vs. iOS, where we compare them in various categories.

-Picking the right phone for you can be tough, and you can’t trust most employees at stores to know what they’re talking about or to steer you in the right direction.
-We recommend that you shop around and get hands-on experiences with different smartphones before buying one.
+Listen critically to the salesperson at the store and then shop around to get hands-on experiences with different smartphones before buying one.
 If you don’t know much about specs, bring along a knowledgeable friend or family member.
+With more people shopping at home, you can still use chat apps and check forums and reviews for advice.
 Here are a few things to think about:

-- Design: If you want something you can use one-handed, then pick it up and try it out.
-A lot of phones these days have glass on the front and back, and that makes them fragile and prone to smudges.
-Check that the fingerprint sensor position suits you as well — on many phones, the sensor is now on the back rather than the front.
+- Design: If you want something you can use one-handed, try to pick it up and try it out.
+A lot of phones these days have glass on the front and back, which makes them fragile and prone to smudges.
+Check that the fingerprint sensor position suits you as well — on many phones, the sensor is on the back rather than the front.
 The right design for you should look and feel good.

 - Screen: You’re going to spend many hours gazing at the screen, so make sure it’s a good size for you and that it has a high resolution.
 We recommend a minimum of full HD, which is 1920 x 1080 pixels, or perhaps 2160 x 1080 pixels if the phone has a modern 18:9 aspect ratio.
 Anything that’s 1080p or higher will be sharp enough.
 In terms of the underlying technology, OLED screens have better contrast, with deeper blacks than LCD screens, and we prefer them overall.
-Both Samsung’s Galaxy range and Apple’s iPhone X feature AMOLED screens, but you won’t find them at the budget end of the market.
+Some of Samsung’s Galaxy range and Apple’s iPhones feature AMOLED screens, but they can be pricey.

 - Camera: Smartphone cameras have greatly improved over the last few years.
 The choice can be bewildering, but note that good camera performance is about a lot more than just a high megapixel count.
 If you’re able to test the phone out for yourself, you certainly should, but you’ll also find useful information in reviews.
 We do numerous camera shootouts here at Digital Trends.